johnneppel96/Blackjack-in-python/README.md

 This is a traditional command line interface blackjack card game.
 I implemented this project in my spare time in order to obtain hands-on experience with coding in Python.
 I included the Colorama library within this project to add some creative coloring to the dealt cards that are displayed accordingly inside the terminal window.
+To run this program, execute the BlackJackTable.py file within the terminal.
+In order for Python's colorama library to work accordingly on my Windows 10 laptop, I needed to install Ansicon from https://github.com/adoxa/ansicon/downloads
+Without installing Ansicon, the colors would not appear and the corresponding codes that Colorama uses for colors would be printed instead.